Milla Kenny Counselling (BA Hons), Registered Member Of BACP

 Areas of counselling I deal with

 I offer an initial assessment session at a reduced rate of £25 for 50 minutes.

 Afterwards I charge £45 for a 50 minute session.

-Fees are payable by bank transfer after our session.
+Fees are payable by bank transfer.

 If less than 48 hours' notice of cancellation of a session is given by you (unless in an emergency) the full fee is payable by you.